 After you've published the module to the Forge, you can add it to a Bolt project using the Bolt command line.
 For more information, see Installing modules.

-Follow these tips for managing standalone modules:
+Follow these tips and best practices for managing standalone modules:

 If you're testing a standalone module inside a project, add